Hague Convention on the International Recovery of Child Support and Other Forms of Family Maintenance: States parties

 The convention entered into force on 1 January 2013 following ratification by two states: Albania and Norway.
-For Bosnia-Herzegovina and Ukraine, the convention entered into force one later in 2013.
+For Bosnia-Herzegovina and Ukraine, the convention entered into force later in 2013.
 The European Union became a party in 2014 as a Regional Economic Integration Organization.
 Because the subject matter of the convention fully falls within EU competency, the EU rather than the individual member states became a party.
-The convention is applicable to all 27 member states except Denmark and only applies to those territories that form part of the European Union.
+The convention is applicable to all 27 member states and only applies to those territories that form part of the European Union.
 Also the UK was covered by the European Union territory with regards to this convention until 1 January 2021 (the end of the transition period, when it became a member itself.
+As the EU ratification did not cover Denmark, the convention appies there only after it ratified in 2025.
 In December 2015, and July 2016, Montenegro and Turkey respectively acceded to the convention, which entered into force for it on 1 January 2017 and February 2017 respectively, for those parties that have not objected to the accession.
 The convention entered into force for the US on 1 January 2017 following ratification in September 2016.
 The United States Senate approved the treaty in 2010, and implementation legislation has been passed on a federal level (Preventing Sex Trafficking and Strengthening Families Act, public law 113-183).
 Ratification could only take place after legislation at state level (UIFSA 2008) had been passed in 54 jurisdictions (the 50 states, DC, Virgin Islands, Puerto Rico, Guam), which was done in March 2016.

-Signatories that did not ratify are Burkina Faso, Canada, Philippines and North Macedonia.
+Signatories that did not ratify are Burkina Faso and North Macedonia.

-The convention does not apply between the United States and Kazakhstan and the United States and Guyana, following the objection of the US to the accession those countries, as those countries did not provide information about their child support legislation and procedures in their country.